St. Vincent de Paul News

 St. John the Baptist Catholic School

-is dedicated to the spiritual, academic, social and physical development of each student.
-Students in K4-8th grade have the opportunity to experience daily faith formation while participating in engaged, hands on learning that promotes strong academic growth.
-Current enrollment is over 475 students in grades K4 - 8.
-Accredited by the AdvancEd Association and under the guidance of the Diocese of Birmingham, St. John’s is currently the only parochial school in the city of Madison.
+St. John the Baptist Catholic School was established in 1996 as a non-profit educational institution dedicated to the academic, spiritual, and physical development of every child that has been entrusted to its care.
+The school is part of the educational ministry of the parish.
+Current enrollment is over 350 students in grades K4 - 8.
+Accredited by the AdvancEd Association and under the guidance of the Diocese of Birmingham.
+St. John’s is currently the only parochial school in the city of Madison.
 It strives to foster an atmosphere of academic excellence rooted in a solid foundation of Catholic teachings during daily student life.
+All twenty-six certified and caring faculty members hold either a B.A. or B.S. degree and a significant number hold additional Master’s degrees.

 Parishioners at Mercy Parish have the opportunity to attend St. John’s Catholic School at the parishioner rate tuition.
 Verification of parishioner status forms go from the school to the pastor.